Disclaimer: This is Untrue.

 (* CDS and UTR are called exon)

-Gene DNA regions associated with non-coding RNAs (2% of a genome)
+Gene DNA regions associated with non-coding RNA (2% of a genome)

 Gene DNA regions associated with tRNA creation